 I’ll be keeping an eye on the Totino’s Party Pizza and ask my customers who buy it what they think of the plastic packaging.

 I like the idea.
-It is a disruptive move and other companies may follow.
+It’s disruptive and maybe other companies may try something new with their packaging.

 Enjoy your Totinos pizza.
 Heck throw a party.